 A minimum grade of ‘C’ is required for transferability of all teacher education majors.

 TEXT: Exceptional Learners – Introduction to Special Education.
 14th Ed.
 Daniel Hallahan, James Kauffman & Paige Pullen.
 2019 (Must be inclusive of the ‘Cases for Reflection and Analysis’ booklet)

 Three credit hour course.

-FORMAT: Offered once a week for three hours in the evening, fall semester.
+FORMAT: Offered once a week for three hours in the afternoon, fall semester.
 Offered online, spring semester.